smiththay/digital_clock/pseudocode.md

 -If time is less than 12
     return AM
     else return PM
-If militarytime
+-If militarytime
-    hours - 12
+    hours minus 12